stephenslab/flashr/README.md

    ```

 6. See the [online documentation](https://stephenslab.github.io/flashr)
-   learn more about the `flashr` package.
+   to learn more about the `flashr` package.

 ## Developer notes